 A Clause 17 PPDU transmitted by an HE STA using the 20 MHz transmit spectral mask defined in Clause 27 (High-efficiency (HE) PHY specification).

-20 MHz-only non–access point (non-AP) high-efficiency station (HE STA): A non-AP HE STA that indicates in the Supported Channel Width Set subfield in the HE PHY Capabilities Information field in the HE Capabilities element that it does not support a channel width greater than 20 MHz.
+20 MHz-only non–access point (non-AP) high-efficiency station (HE STA): [20 MHz-only non-AP HE STA] A non-AP HE STA that indicates in the Supported Channel Width Set subfield in the HE PHY Capabilities Information field in the HE Capabilities element that it does not support a channel width greater than 20 MHz.

-20 MHz operating non–access point (non-AP) high-efficiency station (HE STA): A non-AP HE STA operating in a 20 MHz channel width mode, such as a 20 MHz-only non-AP HE STA or an HE STA that has reduced its operating channel width to 20 MHz using operating mode indication (OMI).
+20 MHz operating non–access point (non-AP) high-efficiency station (HE STA): [20 MHz operating non-AP HE STA] A non-AP HE STA operating in a 20 MHz channel width mode, such as a 20 MHz-only non-AP HE STA or an HE STA that has reduced its operating channel width to 20 MHz using operating mode indication (OMI).

-20 MHz physical layer (PHY) protocol data unit (PPDU): A PPDU that is one of the following:
+20 MHz physical layer (PHY) protocol data unit (PPDU): [20 MHz PPDU] A PPDU that is one of the following:

 A Clause 15 (DSSS PHY specification for the 2.4 GHz band designated for ISM -applications) PPDU.